 - Exemption from Scantron or Scantron Scribe

 Students must be registered with DAR and be approved for testing accommodations to take tests at DAR.
 If instructors are able to administer an exam with the approved accommodations, students may either choose to take the test with them or use the DAR testing space.
-DAR does not need to be informed about a test an instructor is administering and providing the approved accommodations.
+DAR does not need to be informed about a test an instructor is administering and providing the approved accommodations for.

 Students registered with DAR will complete a semester request in Accommodate (our data management system) to inform DAR they would like to use their accommodation(s) for a given course.
 An email will be sent to instructors to verify that a student is registered with DAR and will identify approved accommodations.
 Once the semester request is completed and the accommodation letter has been emailed to instructors, the student may begin to schedule tests.

 Students must submit the request form at least three business days prior to the scheduled test.
 DAR cannot guarantee that there will be space and/or a proctor available for late schedules.
 If a student requests to take an exam at a different time/day than what was originally submitted on the request form, DAR will need direct communication (e.g., email, phone) from the instructor of the new approved time/day.

 The deadline to schedule final exams at DAR is 6 business days prior to the start of exam week.
 Students will receive an email letting them know the deadline.
 DAR is open from 8 a.m.–6 p.m., Monday through Friday of final exam week.
-DAR will make every effort to schedule final exams at the same time the class will be taking them.
-DAR staff will contact instructors if there are extenuating circumstances requiring a time change.
+DAR proctors final exams on the same day and at the same time the class is scheduled to take the final exam with very few exceptions.

 Testing Policies and Procedures